Cara do Índio PR01COR

 Follow the Regional Road towards the Caldeirão (about 8 kilometres), until you find the viewpoint.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-Proceed towards Rua dos Moinhos (street), where it is possible to visit the old windmills that still work although they are no longer used for the purpose for which they were built.
+Proceed towards Rua dos Moinhos (street), where it is possible to visit the old windmills that still work, although they are no longer used for the purpose for which they were built.
 The group of the three windmills is classified as Public Interest.
-Here it is possible to appreciate the water channel that separates Corvo and Flores Islands and the silhouette of Flores Island that rests on the Atlantic.
+Here it is possible to appreciate the wide water channel that separates Corvo and Flores Islands and the silhouette of Flores Island that rests on the Atlantic.

 Walk down towards the beach and, at the first entry on the left, cross the agricultural fields that lead you to the “Poça da Faca” shortcut.
 Continue along the coast, which guides you to Praia da Areia beach, where you can enjoy a pleasant bathing area.
 The trail finishes at a sand beach, a place where you can refresh in the waters of the Atlantic.
 Visit the Ecomuseum, in the centre of the village, and you will get to know better the heritage of the island.